 The Company recognizes interest accrued related to unrecognized tax benefits in interest expense and penalties in income tax expense in the Consolidated Statements of Income, which is consistent with the recognition of these items in prior reporting periods.
-The Company had recorded a liability of approximately \$7 million and \$17 million for the payment of interest and penalties for the years ended December 31, 2012 and 2011, respectively.
-For the year ended December 31, 2012 (Successor), the year ended December 31, 2011 (Successor) and the period February 13 - December 31, 2010 (Successor), the Company recognized a reduction of approximately \$8 million, \$4 million and \$9 million in interest and penalty expense, respectively.
-For the period January 1 - February 12, 2010 (Predecessor), the Company recognized an increase of approximately \$1 million in interest and penalty expense.
+The Company had recorded a liability of approximately \$6 million and \$7 million for interest and penalties for the years ended December 31, 2013 and 2012, respectively.
+For the years ended December 31, 2013, 2012 and 2011, the Company recognized a reduction of approximately \$1 million, \$8 million and \$4 million in interest and penalty expense, respectively.

-7. Accounts Receivable, Net
+6. Accounts Receivable, Net

 Accounts receivable, net consists of freight and other receivables, reduced by an allowance for bill adjustments and uncollectible accounts, based upon expected collectibility.
-At December 31, 2012 and 2011, \$48 million and \$38 million, respectively, of such allowances had been recorded.
+At December 31, 2013 and 2012, \$53 million and \$48 million, respectively, of such allowances had been recorded.

-At December 31, 2012 and 2011, \$35 million and \$31 million, respectively, of accounts receivable were greater than 90 days old.
+At December 31, 2013 and 2012, \$47 million and \$35 million, respectively, of accounts receivable were greater than 90 days old.

-8. Property and Equipment, Net
+7. Property and Equipment, Net